 The scientific name of the Firemouth Cichlid comes from the American ichthyologist Seth Eugene Meek.
 (Ichthyologist means someone who studies fish.)
 It was named in his honor.

-The common name, Firemouth Cichlid, comes from 2 factors.
+The common name of this fish, Firemouth Cichlid, comes from 2 factors.
 One, the fiery red coloration around their gills and mouths.
 Two, the display males do during the breeding season.

-To look impressive, they flare out their gills, and it seems as if their mouth is on fire.
+To look impressive, these cichlids flare out their gills, and it seems as if their mouth is on fire.

 Their natural habitat is Central America.
 A fish native to Mexico (the Yucatan Peninsula,) El Salvador, Honduras, Guatemala, Nicaragua, Panama, and Costa Rica.